amanpatelll/DEVSOC_NN_IMAGE_CLASSFICATION/README.md

     Loads weights and biases from a file and assigns them to the appropriate layers.

     Handles potential mismatches between the saved weights and the model's current architecture.

+One - Hot encoding is done to make sure that the data is represented numerically